Italy to take in migrants after all

 "We believe that the rules of international law must be respected," on Russia's annexation of Crimea from Ukraine, Milanesi said in Berlin.

-"The position of the Italian government has been expressed in the acts put in place at the last European Council," he added, referring to a recent EU decision to uphold sanctions on Russia.
+"The position of the Italian government has been expressed in the acts put in place at the last European Council," he added, referring to a recent EU decision to uphold Russia sanctions.

-He spoke after Salvini said Italy was "not afraid" to veto those sanctions while on a visit to Moscow last week.
+He spoke after Salvini said Italy was "not afraid" to veto those sanctions while in Moscow last week.

-Meanwhile, Salvini, whose party has surged in polls to first place in the past two months, continued to bait the EU by pledging to empty Roma camps in the Italian capital city.
+Salvini, whose party has surged in polls to first place in the past two months, also baited the EU by pledging to empty Roma camps in the Italian capital.

-"In Rome, the situation on the Roma is a total mess, with thousands of people there: my goal is to reach zero Roma camps," he said on Monday, in the teeth of EU rules against discrimination on grounds of ethnicity.
+"In Rome, the situation on the Roma is a total mess, with thousands of people there: My goal is to reach zero Roma camps," he said on Monday, in the teeth of EU rules against discrimination on grounds of ethnicity.